Vail Valley Travel Guide

 Wintertime in the Valley is nothing short of magical.
 A winter wonderland with coziness sprinkled throughout, you can get the best of the outdoors on the mountains in the Valley.
 It never gets old to experience the beauty of the Valley covered in snow.

-Ski: This goes without saying but take advantage of the world class skiing at both Vail Mountain and Beaver Creek Mountains.
-I prefer Vail to Beaver Creek due to the vast variety of runs but Beaver Creek is a great mountain for beginners, for families and for less crowds.
+Ski: This goes without saying but when you visit Vail in Winter you should take advantage of the world class, top notch skiing at both Vail Mountain and Beaver Creek Mountains.
+I prefer Vail to Beaver Creek due to the vast variety of runs but Beaver Creek is a great ski area for beginners, for families and for less crowds.
 In Beaver Creek don’t miss the free chocolate chip cookies given out at the end of the ski day.
-Moreover, it’s important to know that Vail Resorts now do dynamic pricing on day passes so you could pay as much as $200 per day if you don’t buy your pass in advance.
+Moreover, it’s important to know that Vail Resorts now do dynamic pricing on day passes so you could pay as much as $200 per day for lift tickets if you don’t buy your pass in advance.
+It pays to plan for taking advantage of ski season when it comes to Vail, Colorado.

 Snowshoe: There are loads of trails for snowshoeing if you’re up for a less traditional workout while in the Valley.

-Ice Skating: Both Beaver Creek and Vail boast ice skating rinks in the villages.
+Ice Skating: Both Beaver Creek Village and Vail Village boast ice skating rinks you can rent skates at and try your hand at spinning around the ice with your best moves.

 Snowmobile Rides: Get an adrenaline rush with snowmobile tours.
 My family has done this and had an absolute blast.
 Bring hand warmers though!